 Cold weather can be harder to endure as we get older, too.
 A slip on the ice could be more likely to result in injury for older folks, and shoveling show can become too physically taxing.
 Besides, with no job to keep you tied down, why not enjoy nicer weather?
 For outdoor enthusiasts, it offers the opportunity to stay healthier with more physical activity such as golf, tennis, and walking.

-Based on initial results from my latest reader poll (which is still open), 11% of Retire Fabulously! readers definitely plan to become snowbirds, while another 51% are considering it.
+Based on initial results from my 2014 reader poll, 11% of Retire Fabulously! readers definitely plan to become snowbirds, while another 51% are considering it.

 There are several ways to approach snowbirding: